-Note: Do not install an Ultra-Portable Image on a non-IBM computer.
-If you attempt to install an Ultra-Portable Image on a non-IBM computer, the deployment and installation should complete without error; however, you might be violating terms of the Microsoft Windows End User License Agreement and the license agreement for this product.
-Also, in the case of Windows XP, an Ultra-Portable Image will work for only 30 days after installation on a non-IBM computer.
+Note: Do not install an Ultra-Portable Image that contains an imported, ImageUltra-developed base operating-system module on a non-IBM branded computer.
+If you attempt to install an Ultra-Portable Image on a non-IBM branded computer, the deployment and installation should complete without error; however, you might be violating terms of the Microsoft Windows End User License Agreement and the license agreement for this product.
+Also, in the case of Windows XP, an Ultra-Portable Image containing an imported ImageUltra-developed base operating-system module will work for only 30 days after installation on a non-IBM branded computer.
 After 30 days, Microsoft will require you to register the operating system and computer to activate the image.

-An Ultra-Portable Image enables you either to use a driver map to control the level of the device drivers deployed at the target computer or to use the

-IBM-factory-installed device drivers already contained in the service partition or the Hidden Protected Area (HPA) of the target computer.
-Using the factory-installed device drivers makes an Ultra-Portable Image even more portable and simplifies development because you only have to develop and maintain a base map and its associated modules; you do not have to concern yourself with driver maps and device-driver modules.
-However, managing your own device drivers enables you to standardize them, thereby reducing diagnostic time if a problem arises.
+An Ultra-Portable Image enables you to use a driver map to control the level of the device drivers deployed at the target computer.
+However, if you are deploying the image to IBM branded personal computers, you have the option of using the Lenovo-factory-installed device drivers already contained in the service partition or the Hidden Protected Area (HPA) of the target computer.
+Using the factory-installed device drivers simplifies the image building process because you do not have to concern yourself with driver maps and device-driver modules.
+However, for all practical purposes, using the factory-installed device drivers limits the portability of the image to IBM branded personal computers because those are the only personal computers that have a service partition or HPA that contains device drivers.
+In most cases, it is best to manage your device drivers through a driver map.
+Not only does using a driver map enhance portability, but it enables you to standardize device drivers, thereby reducing diagnostic time if a problem arises.